 There are five adult heart transplant centres in Australia and New Zealand (four in Australia, one in New Zealand), and one paediatric centre in Melbourne.
-In 2017, 124 heart transplants were performed across Australia and New Zealand.
-So, even though heart transplantation is restricted to patients with evidence of end-stage heart disease, the ratio of potential recipients who might benefit from heart transplantation to donors is more than 25:1.
+Even though heart transplantation is restricted to patients with evidence of end-stage heart disease, the ratio of potential recipients who might benefit from heart transplantation to donors is more than 25:1.
 For this reason, heart transplantation is offered only to patients who have: